MicrosoftDocs/cpp-docs/docs/vs-2015/atl-mfc-shared/reference/cimage-class.md

 ### Remarks
  This method applies to Windows NT, versions 4.0 and later only.

- See `MaskBlt` in the [!INCLUDE[winsdkshort](../Token/winsdkshort_md.md)] and [CImage Limitations with Earlier Operating Systems](../Topic/CImage%20Limitations%20with%20Earlier%20Operating%20Systems.md) for more detailed information.
+ See `MaskBlt` in the Windows SDK and [CImage Limitations with Earlier Operating Systems](../Topic/CImage%20Limitations%20with%20Earlier%20Operating%20Systems.md) for more detailed information.

 ##  <a name="cimage__operator_hbitmap"></a>  CImage::operator HBITMAP
  Use this operator to get the attached Windows GDI handle of the `CImage` object.
 This operator is a casting operator, which supports direct use of an `HBITMAP` object.